RomainDeg/JavaCallStackExtractor/README.md

 # JavaCallStackExtractor  :

 This project offers the possibility to extract the maximum information available from a Java callstack in a text-based file.
+This project was created to provide a parser for java callstack, to allow analysis of theses in [Moose](https://moosetechnology.org/), by creating a meta-model for java callstacks.
+For More informations about this meta-model see [FamixCallStack](https://github.com/LeoDefossez/FamixCallStack).

 ##  How to use